MostAwesomeDude/brismu/5-Set.md

     ================================================ (be-intel)
                  lo broda be de ku brode

+## Natural Numbers Object: {kacna'u}, {kacli'e}, {sumji}, {pilji}, {li}, {no}, {pa}, ...

+The set of natural numbers is equivalent to the unary relation `{kacna'u}`.
+First, let's populate the set. `{li}` is grammar for a numeric constant literal, the metavariable `PA` matches any such literal, and the relation `{kacli'e}` sends Lojban natural numbers to their successor/increment.
+Nothing magical, just mundane and tedious.
+Then, zero is a natural number:

+    li no kacna'u (kacna'u-zero)

+And any successor of a natural number is also a natural number:

+    ro da zo'u:

+                  da kacna'u
+    ======================================= (kacna'u-succ)
+    su'o de zo'u de kacna'u gi'e kacli'e da

+But zero is not a successor:

+    ro da zo'u:

+    da kacli'e li no
+    ---------------- (kacli'e-zero)
+         gai'o

+And the natural numbers have structual equality:

+    ro da ro de zo'u:

+    su'o di zo'u da .e de kacli'e di
+    -------------------------------- (kacli'e-succ)
+                da du de

+This NNO is as strong as BA, the system of "baby arithmetic" obtained by weakening Robinson's arithmetic Q. To raise it up to Q, we need to remove all "pseudo-zero" non-successors:

+    ro da zo'u:

+    da kacna'u gi'e na du li no
+    --------------------------- (kacli'e-standard)
+    su'o de zo'u de kacli'e da

+We also need to add arithmetic.
+For addition, we define `{sumji}`.
+First, anything plus zero is itself:

+    ro da zo'u:

+       da kacna'u
+    ----------------- (sumji-zero)
+    da sumji da li no

+Anything plus a successor is the successor of that thing and its -- look, it's simpler in formal Lojban!

+    ro da ro de ro di zo'u:

+    su'o daxivo zo'u di sumji da daxivo .ije de kacli'e daxivo
+    ---------------------------------------------------------- (sumji-succ)
+    su'o daxivo zo'u daxivo sumji da de .ije daxivo kacli'e di

+Maybe not too much simpler.
+Multiplication is similar, with `{pilji}`:

+    ro da zo'u:

+         da kacna'u
+    -------------------- (pilji-zero)
+    li no pilji da li no

+Again, the recursive case is simpler formally than informally.
+Note the similarity between the top parts of both recursive cases.

+    ro da ro de ro di zo'u:

+    su'o daxivo zo'u di pilji da daxivo .ije de kacli'e daxivo
+    ----------------------------------------------------------- (pilji-succ)
+    su'o daxivo zo'u di sumji daxivo da .ije daxivo pilji da de

+So, to be explicit, how do we use these?
+Well, let's define `{li pa}` as an example.

+    li no kacli'e li pa (kacli'e-pa)

+    li pa kacli'e li re (kacli'e-re)

+Imagine the axiom schema which builds the NNO; CLL gives the algorithm for counting, and it's largely the same as standard decimal integer counting.

 ## Quantification I: {no}, {pa}, ...

 BPFK formally says that `{lo PA broda}`, where PA is some natural number like